“I don’t keep the deadlines that I set for myself as a writer.”

 What is the Inside Track and how does it work?

-The Inside Track consists of three parts:
+The Inside Track consists of four parts:

 - The Seminar.
 Every month, we’ll get together for a 1 to 2 hour video seminar using Zoom.
 These guided discussions will focus on the struggles of building a regular, productive writing process.
 We’ll talk about what worked and what didn’t work over the course of the last month.
 We’ll discuss approaches to staying motivated and support each other on the long hard crawl toward becoming a better writer.
 We’ll also set deadlines and make commitments to meet them.
-And we’ll share knowledge—each seminar will conclude with a brief summary prepared by Eliza designed to get you on the right track.

 - Peer Support.
 In addition to the seminars, every month we’ll pair you off with another writer from your group to talk over challenges one-on-one.
 These are mandatory to remain in good standing, and are an excellent way to meet other writers and get a glimpse into their writing process.
 To keep things fresh, we’ll assign you a new partner each month.

 - Office Hours With A Professional.
 We encourage writers to meet with their mentor once a month to discuss a particular challenge they’ve run into that month.
 Our mentors bring to the table a wealth of knowledge on writing, teaching and publishing their work.
 They’re there to help you along the way.